Severance pay for employees on permanent contracts

 Please note

-This principle does not apply if the full-time employee is dismissed for a period of part-time parental education leave.
-His severance pay must be calculated on the basis of the remuneration he received when he worked full-time.
+This principle shall not apply if the full-time employee is dismissed for a period of part-time parental education leave.
+His severance pay must be calculated on the basis of the remuneration he received while working full time.

 Calculation of reference salary